jymchng/python-newtype-dev/docs/getting-started/quickstart.md

 # Quick Start Guide

-This guide will help you get started with Python NewType quickly.
+This guide will help you get started with python-newtype quickly.
 We'll cover basic usage and common patterns.

 ## Basic Usage